Jaffer-sadiq/GitHub-Actions/Labfiles/Module-4-Advanced-Usage-and-Integration.md

 Debugging and monitoring workflows in GitHub Actions involve using detailed logging, GitHub's job status and logs, and notifications for failures to identify and resolve issues.
 Integrating external logging services and setting up metrics and alerts can further enhance visibility and proactive issue management, ensuring more reliable and efficient development cycles.

-In this task, you will analyze and resolve an error with the workflow.
+In this task, you'll analyze and resolve an error with the workflow.

 1. Navigate to the **Code** **(1)** option and click on the **.github/workflows** **(2)** folder.